barryclark/jekyll-now/_posts/2016-4-20-Crawl-IMDB-Project.md

                 item['outline'] = result.select('span[@class="outline"]/text()').extract()
                 yield item
 ```
-In this callback function, items are scraped using xpath selector.
+In this callback function, items are scraped using Xpath Selector.

 **Item Pipeline**: Once an item has been scraped, item is sent to Item Pipeline class which processes and stores it.
 This code stored all items into a single JSON file, containing each item per line serialize JSON format.